-Making goals that are SMART, as outlined in the figure below, sets us up for success by clearly defining those goals and helping us focus our efforts.
+Making goals that are SMART, as outlined in the figure below, sets us up for success by clearly define them and focus our efforts.

-The first-known use of the term occurs in the November 1981 issue of Management Review by George T. Doran
+The first-known use of the term occurs in the November 1981 issue of Management Review by George T. Doran bother me